-The Company's Seaforth subsidiary began its activities in February 2012 and it provides green coffee handling and storage services to coffee importers and coffee roasting companies who receive or store green coffee in the Metro Vancouver area.
-Swiss Water is Seaforth's largest customer.
-Seaforth employs 24 people and operates out of one leased warehouse in the city of Delta, British Columbia, Canada.
-As at the date of this report, Seaforth's operations were not material to Swiss Water's overall performance or operations, as such, the following section, "Description of the Business", focuses on Swiss Water's business.
+The Company's subsidiary, Seaforth, commenced operations in 2012, offering essential green coffee handling and storage services to coffee importers and roasting companies that either receive or store green coffee within the Metro Vancouver area.
+Swiss Water is the largest customer for Seaforth.
+Currently, Seaforth operates with a team of 22 employees, conducting its activities from a leased warehouse located in Delta, British Columbia.

+As at the date of this Annual Information Form, Seaforth's operations were not material to Swiss Water's overall financial performance, as such, the subsequent section, "Description of the Business," predominantly focuses on the core business activities of Swiss Water.